 In October 2018, the High Court determined that Guaranteed Minimum Pension benefits provided to members who had contracted out of the State Earnings Related Pension Scheme must be recalculated to reflect the equalisation of state pension ages between May 1990 and April 1997 for both men and women.
 Additionally, in November 2020, the High Court determined that Guaranteed Minimum Pension shortfalls also apply to past transfers.
-The Trustee is reviewing, with their advisors, the implication of these rulings on the Scheme and the equalisation of guaranteed minimum pensions between men and women in the context of the rules of the Scheme and the value of any liability.
+The Trustee is now reviewing, with their advisors, the implication of these rulings on the Scheme and the equalisation of guaranteed minimum pensions between men and women; in the context of the rules of the Scheme and the value of any liability.
 When this review is finalised and any liability quantified, members will receive further communication and any impact on financial reporting will be considered by the Trustee.
-The Trustee estimates that the total cost of equalisation will be immaterial to the Scheme, and so no liability has been included in the financial statements.
+The Trustee has estimated the total cost of equalisation to be £5.9m, although this estimate covers both amounts underpaid in previous periods and the future cost of providing any uplift.
+The financial statements do not include a liability due to the immateriality of the total estimated cost of equalisation.